-Painstakingly restored by artist Craig Barnes, this spaceship style, prefabricated fibreglass house was designed by Finnish architect Matti Suuronen in the late 1960s and is one of only 60 worldwide still in existence today.
+This spaceship style, prefabricated fibreglass house was designed by Finnish architect Matti Suuronen in the late 1960s and is one of only 66½ worldwide still in existence today.

 Where will it go next however?
-That is a question even artist and Futuro House owner Craig Barnes doesn’t even know the answer to but would like one!
-In the meantime, plans for further restoration and development are afoot, and it is hoped that wherever it goes next it will become a space in which people can stay also.
+That is a question without an answer currently, but we would like one!
+In the meantime, plans for further restoration are afoot, ideas for amazing things to do in it keep coming, and hopefully making it a space people can stay in sometime.

 Wanted: Somewhere permanent to land the Futuro.